crispab/crisp-dna/_docs/happiness-index.md

 Happiness Index
 ===============

-Our primary metric is “Nöjd Crispare Index” (in english: “Happy Member Index” or “Crisp Happiness Index”).
+Our primary metric is Happiness Index.
 It's the only thing we systemically measure and follow up.
 Scale is 1-5.
 The data lives in our [dashboard](dashboard.html) (a shared Google spreadsheet).

 ![Happiness History](../assets/HappinessIndex.png "Happiness History"):https://docs.google.com/a/crisp.se/spreadsheet/ccc?key=0ApEy2bnWDb5fdG1QZzZSeUhFQWJEc2pEdkVDOHkySEE